-Discover why food pyramids, plates and other visual representations of healthy food guides are a useful tool for building a healthy, balanced diet.
+Discover why food pyramids, plates and other visual representations of healthy food-based dietary guidelines are a useful tool for building a healthy, balanced diet.

-Many people reduce or exlcude animal products for a variety of reasons.
+Many people reduce or exclude animal products for a variety of reasons.
 If you have a plant-based diet, read on to make sure your nutrient intake is adequate.

 Knowing how much of a food you should eat can be difficult.
 This infographic shows how to use your hands to measure the right portion sizes.